tinninj/CS330-Programing-Language-Project/README.md

       } else { // runs if the first two conditions were not met console.log("You can not go on the field trip.
 Sorry.");
         }

+In JavaScript, there is a shorthand way to write conditionals.
+If you have three different choices in your program, you can use a conditional with ternary operators.

+      const ageD = 16;
+      const drive = age >= 16 ?
+"You can drive." : "Ask you parents to take you"; //similar to an if else statement but one line console.log(drive); //output: "You can drive"

+The code checks if the person is at least 16 and then determines whether they can drive themselves or need their parents to take them.
+The code should print out “You can drive.” since the condition is met.
+These conditional are always in the following order:
++ the condition you’re testing.
++ a question mark
++ code that runs if the condition is met and a colon
++ code that runs if the condition is not met

 **Resources**